TobiasLibera/GRBL-HBridge/README.md

-# GRBL-HBridge
+# GRBL_HBridge
-Arduino Sketch to implement an easy H-Bridge adaption for [GRBL](https://github.com/grbl/grbl).\
+Arduino Sketch to implement a simple and cheap H-Bridge adaption for [GRBL](https://github.com/grbl/grbl).\
 Includes configurable soft start and soft stop for the spindle motor.

 <br />

 ## Description
-The GRBL controller for CNC machines is designed to dynamically control the spindle motor of an CNC router with a PWM signal on the SpindleEnable Pin and a digital signal on the SpindleDirection Pin.\
+The GRBL controller is designed to dynamically control the spindle motor of an CNC router using a PWM signal output on the SpindleEnable pin and a digital signal output on the SpindleDirection pin.\
-H-Bridges often are controlled with a PWM signal input and a seperate pin for clockwise and for counter-clockwise direction.
+H-Bridges often are controlled with a PWM signal input and a seperate input pin for selecting clockwise or counter-clockwise direction.

 <br />